pxslip/db-studio/docs/reference/sdk.md

 ### Refresh Auth Token

-By default, Directus will handle token refreshes.
+By default, d9 will handle token refreshes.
 Although, you can handle this behavior manually by setting [`autoRefresh`](#options.auth.autoRefresh) to `false`.

 ```js